Kwilso3412/Create_Neural_Network_from_scratch/README.md

 ## Alright what problem are you trying to solve?
 Looking at the dataset I have three questions I want to learn:
-  1. What genre do the people in a country like to listen too
+  1. What genre do the people in a country like to listen too.
-  2. What are the total minutes streamed per platform of the users in a country
+  2. What countries will have increased listening time based on the amount of user engagement.
-  3. What are by age what are the preferred listening times of users (Morning/Afternoon/Night)
+  3. What are by age what are the preferred listening times of users (Morning/Afternoon/Night).

 ## What dataset did you use to train the data?
 [Kaggle Dataset](https://www.kaggle.com/datasets/atharvasoundankar/global-music-streaming-trends-and-listener-insights?resource=download)